Our World

 Produced by the BBC and the European Broadcasting Union, ‘Our World’ involved host broadcasters from 14 countries (a total of 19 countries were planned, but the Soviet Union, Poland, Czechoslovakia, Hungary and East Germany pulled out a few days earlier in response to the Six Day War in the Middle East).
 The programme was seen live in 31 countries by more than 400 million people.

-The entire programme was live, with no use of videotape.
+The entire programme was live, with no use of film or videotape.

 It was the first truly international live television broadcast, and only the Apollo 11 EVA broadcast eclipsed it two years later.